 Darryl Baker

-Calamares 128k Amidships plan view of Calamares (AF-18) moored pierside at Alameda, CA., 11 April 1943.
+Calamares 128k Amidships plan view of USS Calamares (AF-18) moored pierside at Alameda, CA., 11 April 1943.
 Note the motor whale boat which was added during her conversion for naval service as indicated by circles and the liberty ship building ways in the background.

 Navy Yard Mare Island photo # 2520-43.